Canon 7D II vs M10

 |Fixed screen (not touch-sensitive)||Tilting touchscreen|

 |10 shutter flaps per second||4.6 shutter flaps per second|

 |670 shots per battery charge||255 shots per battery charge|

 |149 x 112 x 78 mm, 910 g||108 x 67 x 35 mm, 301 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 7D Mark II and the Canon EOS M10?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 7D II and the Canon M10.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (57 percent) than the Canon 7D II.
 Moreover, the M10 is substantially lighter (67 percent) than the 7D Mark II.
 It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.